hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 <details>
 	<summary>
 	In the same way child spaces in the path tell the parent handler that interaction is made with one of it's children.
-E.g. <pre>scrollable</pre> space's handlers know if interaction is made with a scroller's thumb or one of the arrows.
+E.g. `scrollable` space's handlers know if interaction is made with a scroller's thumb or one of the arrows.
 	</summary>

 <br>